Written and directed by Jennifer Kent, “If it’s in a word, or it’s in a look, you can’t get rid of The Babadook.”

 At first glance, The Babadook may seem like a movie about a child being influenced by a ghost or the typical monster under the bed type story, but The Babadook surprisingly has a different aim than just scaring the audience.
 The book that tells the story of Mister Babadook which when read, is what conjures him.
 This outlines a lot, which if you haven’t guessed, I won’t spell out and spoil.

-Essie Davis does a great job with the role of struggling mother.
-She looks like a sensitive, loving person at the end of her tether, whose emotions have been turned upside down from lack of sleep.
-Pale and wide-eyed Samuel played by Noah Wiseman convincingly combines being both slightly strange and frightened.
-The Babadook also features a brief appearance from Daniel Henshall (The Snowtown Murders) who plays a caring colleague to Amelia.
+Essie Davis plays a great role of the struggling mother.
+She really does look like a sensitive, loving person at the end of her tether, whose emotions have been turned upside down by lack of sleep.
+Pale and wide-eyed Samuel played by Noah Wiseman convincingly combines being both odd in ways and frightened.
+The Babadook also stars a short role from Daniel Henshall (The Snowtown Murders) who plays a caring colleague to Amelia.

 The Babadook is one of those movies that isn’t “in-your-face” scary.
 It’s subtle, suspenseful, and shrouded in mystery.
 I’d say give it a look, look, look.

 Writer(s): Jennifer Kent

 Studio/ Production Co: Causeway Films, Smoking Gun Productions